 (3) Voting at a general or special meeting of electors is to be conducted so that no voter’s vote is secret.

-18. Procedures at electors’ meetings — s.
-5.31
+18. Procedure at meeting (Act s.
+5.31)

 Subject to regulations 15 and 17, the procedure to be followed at a general or special meeting of electors is to be determined by the person presiding at the meeting.